ReptilianBrain7/interprocess-communication/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal window and navigate to the cloned repository.
-3. Run "make all" to build the program.
+3. Run `make all` to build the program.
-4. Run "make run" to run the program.
+4. Run `make run` to run the program.
 5. Follow the prompts to send and receive messages between the client and server.

 ## Acknowledgements

 This program was developed by ReptilianBrain7 for an IPC Assignment.
-Some portions of the code have been adapted or copied over from the Assignment Framework. <br \>
+Some portions of the code have been adapted or copied over from the Assignment Framework.

 ## License

-This program is licensed under the MIT License - see the LICENSE file for details.
+This program is licensed under the MIT License - see the **LICENSE** file for details.